tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 Never mind.
 It's pointless.
 ```

+## Reading Lines of Text File into a List

-Something that's often useful to do is to read the lines of file as strings in
+Something that's often useful to do is to read the lines of file as strings in a
-a list:
+list:

 ```python
 textfile = open('joke.txt')